A Tour of Wheatfen

 the bottom of the page

 Please note : Dogs are not allowed on the reserve.
-Access for wheelchair users (also pushchairs/buggies) is limited as most paths are tracks through marsh and woodland.
+Access for wheelchair users (also pushchairs/buggies) is limited to the boardwalk leading to The Thatch (see map below), as most paths are tracks through marsh and woodland.

 1 Wheatfen Cottage was built as a pair of marshmen's cottages